 Dynamic DHCP Snooping Table

-Auto-refresh 🗌 Refresh  I<< >>
+Auto-refresh ☐ Refresh

 Start from MAC address 00-00-00-00-00 , VLAN 1 with 20 entries per page.

-Figure 4-12-9: Dynamic DHCP Snooping Table Screen page Screenshot
+Figure 4-12-9: Dynamic DHCP Snooping Table Screen Page Screenshot

-Auto-refresh 🛄 Check this box to refresh the page automatically.
+Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-: It will use the last entry of the currently displayed table as a basis for the next lookup.
+The control of the currently displayed table as a basis for the next lookup.
 When the end is reached the text "No more entries" is shown in the displayed table

-: To start over
+To start over